 The 1911 Census states that the family lived at Glan Aber, New Brighton, Bagillt.
-The head of the family was John Hughes Jones aged 55, his wife Margaret Jones aged 44 and their 6 (six) sons – Ino Evan Jones aged 22, who was employed as a Lead Smelter in the Bagillt Iron Foundry.
+The head of the family was John Hughes Jones aged 55.
+His wife was Margaret Jones aged 44 and their 6 (six) sons were Ino Evan Jones aged 22, who was employed as a Lead Smelter in the Bagillt Iron Foundry.
 Benjamin Hughes Jones aged 20, who was employed in the Welsh Flannel Mill as a Bobbin Carrier (A Weaver’s Assistant who supplied the Looms with Bobbins).
 Edward Albert Jones aged 17, who was employed as an Apprentice Cotton Spinner.
-Thomas Charles Jones aged 15, Richard Owen Jones aged 12 and Edmund Wynne Jones aged 8.
+Thomas Charles Jones was aged 15, Richard Owen Jones aged 12 and Edmund Wynne Jones aged 8.
 The family some time after 1911 moved to 4 Rising Sun, Merllyn Lane, Bagillt.

 John Hughes Jones died on 2 January 1912 aged 57 years, followed on 20 August 1913 by Edmund Wynne Jones aged 10 years.
 They are buried in the family grave situated in New Brighton Cemetery, Flintshire.

 Thomas’s elder brother Edward Albert Jones was also killed during the First World War and is remembered on the Bagillt War Memorial.
-He enlisted with the 196th Company, Machine Gun Corps during 1915 aged 22 years.
-He was killed in action on Tuesday 31 July 1917, aged 24 years, during the third battle of Ypres.
+Follow the link to read his story.

 Six other Flintshire Soldiers were also killed in action on Monday 10 July 1916 during the Battle of Mametz Wood, they were – Sergeant 20496 James Congdon, Private 16442 Llewelyn Williams and Private 16534 Oscar Darby, who are remembered on the Rhyl War Memorial, 2nd Lieutenant James Victor Sinnett-Jones who is remembered on the Caerwys War Memorial and Lance Corporal 20977 Peter Jones and Private 26433 John Richard Jones who are remembered on the Greenfield War Memorial.